This clause allows you permanently pre-define how to reply to a

 The following result codes are recognised.
-They are not case sensitive, and may be embedded within a longer string:
+They are not case sensitive,

 This clause can be useful in a number of cases: